Nextiva / Blog / Customer Experience

 What Is CCaaS?

-CCaaS is short for Contact Center as a Service.
-It’s an on-demand, cloud-hosted solution that provides all the features and functionalities of a traditional contact center without needing physical hardware.
-CCaaS software allows companies to establish a scalable method to handle inbound and outbound communications on every channel while reducing hardware, telephony, and IT costs.
+Contact Center as a Service (CCaaS) is an on-demand, cloud-hosted solution that provides all the features and functionalities of a traditional contact center without needing physical hardware.

-A contact center is ideal for handling consistent customer requests, orders, or help desk tickets.
+A contact center solution is ideal for handling consistent customer requests, orders, or help desk tickets.
 CCaaS helps businesses manage various communication channels, such as phone calls, SMS, emails, web chats, and social media messages from a single platform.

 Core functionalities of CCaaS include: